affinidi/affinidi-cli/README.md

 - Nested attribute – a container for attributes
 - DID – a decentralized identifier
   - Example of VC value: "did:example:123"
-- Text – a string value
+- string – a string value
   - Example of VC value: "my text"
 - URI – a link to a web resource
   - Example of VC value: "http://ui.schema.affinidi.com/"